Illustration Identity for D91 Labs

 After working on some early explorations and a few rounds of discussion, we settled on a style that we felt looked attractive and captured the stories we wanted to tell.
 These illustrations were used across blog posts, a digital report, pitch decks, and a website.

-I designed the first set of illustrations for a project called Future of Data Sharing which was a research foray into defining design ethics principles for potential digital product solutions that would built on top of the Account Aggregator tech stack.
+I created the first set of illustrations for Future of Data Sharing, a research project exploring design ethics principles for potential digital products built on the Account Aggregator tech stack.

-I designed the first set of illustrations for a project called Future of Data Sharing which was a research foray into defining design ethics principles for potential digital product solutions that would built on top of the Account Aggregator tech stack.
+I created the first set of illustrations for Future of Data Sharing, a research project exploring design ethics principles for potential digital products built on the Account Aggregator tech stack.

 We continued to use this style for a while and further refine it.